piyushdua50/large_file_processor/README.md

 +-------------------+----------------+

+### Points not achieved
+* As per my understanding all the points have been achieved.

 ### Improvement required
 * Can make a good UI based system which will take a CSV file as an input and process it into a required table.